reddyaarthi/y2kpr.github.io/README.md

 And most of all, my site should be stored on GitHub so that I never lose data again.

+This repo is built on top of a fork of http://github.com/mojombo/jekyll.
+Thanks mojombo for open sourcing it!

 ## License

-The following directories and their contents are Copyright Tom Preston-Werner.
-You may not reuse anything therein without my permission:

-* \_posts/
-* images/

-All other directories and files are MIT Licensed.
+All directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.